Shanmukha21/Log-Analyzer/README.md

 ### 1. Root Directory
 - **`log_analysis.ipynb`**: A Jupyter Notebook that demonstrates how to analyze log files interactively.
 It includes step-by-step instructions and visualizations, ideal for exploring log data and understanding the analysis process.
 - **`log_analysis.py`**: A standalone Python script that automates log file analysis.
 This script processes log data and generates insights in a CSV format for large-scale or batch analysis.
-- **`log_analysis_results.csv`**: The output of the log analysis, is saved as a CSV file.
+- **`log_analysis_results.csv`**: The log analysis output is saved as a CSV file.
 It includes processed insights, such as request counts, most accessed endpoints, and suspicious activity detected.
 - **`sample.log`**: A sample log file that contains 10,000 entries.
 This file is used for testing and demonstration purposes to show the capabilities of the analysis solution.

 ### 2. Streamlit_APP Directory